Wednesdays 7:00 - 8:30 p.m. Directed by Matthew Wood.

 Wednesdays 5:00-4:45 p.m.
 Directed by Andy Williams

 The St. Paul's Children Choir is comprised of children in Pre-K through fourth grade.
 The ensemble is directed by Andy Williams (BM Music Education from Loyola), adult choir members.
 Andy has extensive experience working with young children's choirs.
 The children meet to rehearse every Wednesday from 5-5:45pm, when we spend most of our time learning challenging choral repertoire while also having fun and working on our proper singing technique.
-They sing on the second Sunday of each month, usually the same day as our Children's Chapel service.
+They sing on one Sunday of each month.

 The beautiful sanctuary and stained glass at St. Paul’s Episcopal Church are matched by a very nice acoustic, making for an excellent venue for concerts.
-Since the spring of 2008, Caroline Carson and the St. Paul’s Music Ministry have hosted over 45 concerts.
+Since the spring of 2008, the St. Paul’s Music Ministry has hosted over 45 concerts.
 Please check our calendar for future musical offerings.